 Preserving Northern Ireland's Road Transport Heritage

-Pictured here in glorious sunshine and looking very smart after the completion of painting, is one of the groups many ex Ulsterbus Leyland Leopards.
+Pictured here in glorious sunshine and looking very smart after the completion of painting, is one of the groups many ex Ulsterbus Leyland Leopards fleet number (280).
 This particular example was new to Antrim depot and finished its days in Bangor depot and dates from 1982.
 It was purchased for preservation to represent the batch of bus seated Alexander bodied X types that had chassis that were diverted from the National Bus Company in England.
 There is eight of these with this body in the collection of various ages.

-The group has four Leyland Tigers in its collection dating from 1984 to 1989.
-Pictured here is a 1987 example of a small batch of 30 that were delivered to Ulsterbus in 1986/87 and now is the sole surviving example of this batch.
+The group has twelve Leyland Tigers in its collection dating from 1984 to 1992.
+Pictured here is fleet number (1025), a 1987 example of a small batch of 30 that were delivered to Ulsterbus in 1986/87 and now is the sole surviving example of this batch.
 Allocated new to Newtownards, it was to go on to spend its whole service life at this depot before being acquired for preservation in 2008.
 It has been returned to the livery it wore when new.